Ibex Airlines

 Ibex Airlines is a Japanese regional airline headquartered in Sendai, Miyagi Prefecture.
 It operates Japanese domestic services with its main base at Sendai Airport, Natori, Miyagi.

 History

 The airline was established on 29 January 1999 and started operations on 7 August 2000 between Sendai and Osaka's (Itami Airport) under the name of Fair Inc. It reached a co-operation agreement with All Nippon Airways under which it is provided assistance in capacities including flight operations, flight crew provision, maintenance and engineering services.
 The airline began service to Tokyo's Narita International Airport in April 2002.
 In October 2004 the Sendai-based airline changed its name to Ibex Airlines.

 Destinations

-Ibex Airlines operates services to the following scheduled destinations within Japan (as of November 2024):
+Ibex Airlines operates scheduled service to the following destinations within Japan (as of November 2024):